 Guildford Borough Council adopted the provisions of Schedule 3 to the Local Government (Miscellaneous Provisions) Act 1982 as amended by the Policing and Crime Act 2009 on 7 October 2014 with effect from 17 November 2014.

-Guildford Borough Council adopted a policy and standard conditions on 14 April 2015 to be applied when determining applications sex establishment licences in the Borough.
+Guildford Borough Council adopted this policy and standard conditions on ##date## to be applied when determining applications sex establishment licences in the Borough.